 The structure of these articles was simple: a short paragraph informing the reader what a “Warphan” was, several images of Chinese children accompanied by a sentence or two explaining their situation to the audience, and a final paragraph explaining how those interested could find out more information about adopting a “Warphan”.
 These articles, like other CMF campaigning on the Second Sino-Japanese War, used language that reflected the emotional and violent experiences of the children to appeal to the common identity of motherhood that was so integral to the CMF’s attempts to create connections across continents.

 In this case, though, the CMF also deployed images of children to reinforce efforts to personalize its child sponsorship campaign.
 These images did not exploit the suffering of children in the same way that images of Chinese women did.
 Rather, the committee went to great lengths to depict the children as presentable and well-looked after by the orphanages.
 Woman To-day predominantly published images of girls in traditional Chinese dress with neat hair trimmed into a bob, while Femmes dans l’action mondiale published photographs of both male and female orphans dressed in the uniform of their orphanage, with bobbed hair for the girls and shaved heads for the boys.
 This was standard in child sponsorship initiatives in the interwar period; Save the Children provided “respectable head-shots” of children who were “properly clothed and groomed” so that potential donors could visually link the child in need with their own child.
 These images encouraged potential “foster parents” to select their child personally based on the idea that, provided “food, clothing, nurture, and a reason to smile”, the child would be like their own children.
 The CMF borrowed this tactic because it ensured that “foster parents” would take a greater interest in choosing a child, thereby increasing the effectiveness of the campaign in attracting sponsors.

+(Figure 2)

 The CMF similarly found that including images of orphans for sponsorship allowed potential “foster parents” to envision the child they wanted, based on the limited photographs that they had seen.
 Letters received from potential sponsors, which emphasized the child’s appearance as the reason for choosing them above other factors, reinforced the importance of the image of the innocent, youthful orphan for European audiences.
 For example, one sponsor asked for an orphaned girl but lamented that he supposed that “all the chubby boys and pretty girls have been taken”, supposing that other sponsors would already have asked for children fitting this description, leaving only the “less desirable” children.
 In response, the committee found a girl whose “face portrayed the suffering she had gone through” for the donor.
 That the CMF provided sponsors with photographs that amplified the pain of the child commodified them in a way that was predicated on concepts of pity and patronage, resembling the “pornography of poverty critique”.
 The sponsor responded to the photograph of his “Warphan” by comparing her experience to that of children in the West; he wrote of the thirteen-year-old Chinese girl that he had adopted that: “In this country, a parent would be waiting until their children are 14 so that the money they earn will swell the family pool.
 This Chinese girl will have a better chance in life.”
 The sponsor of this child genuinely believed that his five shillings a month, or three pounds a year, would dramatically improve the child’s situation and affect her life for years to come, showing a lacklustre understanding of both the war itself and the corresponding political situation.